tm-craggs/city-notes/Year 1/Systems Architecture/Lecture Notes/8 - Exam Question Sheet.md

 2) Not any letter which = 0, and add to the expression

 For the reverse:
-1) Write down the expression
+1) Write down all expressions given
-2) Write down all rows where F = 1
+2) Write down all the combinations of letters which would mean F = 1.
+Remember NOT statements.
+3) Analyse the options